 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a bluebird on my cams RIGHT NOW!)

-Below are the 3 types of bluebirds that live in the United States!
+3 types of bluebirds that live in the United States!

 #1.
 Eastern Bluebird